boydx/geosalad/PITCHME.md

 ![Cats of Instagram](images/01/cats_of_instagram.jpg)

 ---
+That was
+# Markdown
+One of the most popular markup languages to make well-formatted documentation.

+---
+Let's try
+# Python

+---
 ```python
 # What's your letter grade this semester?
 number_grade = input("Enter value between 0 and 100: ")